Credit Approval for Study Abroad

 - If your plans change and you end up taking a course that you did not get approved prior to departure, you will need to get the course approved while abroad (preferred) or when you return to campus.
-Ideally, when you enroll in the new course and have the syllabus, you should contact the departmental study abroad advisor by email to start the approval process.
+Ideally, when you enroll in the new course and have the syllabus, you should contact the departmental study abroad approver by email to start the approval process.
 Copy your program coordinator on all emails related to the approval of study abroad coursework.

 - If you are interested in dropping a class or if you have any academic concerns while abroad, please contact us immediately.
 Dropping courses can have a negative impact on your visa eligibility in your host country, academic progress at KU, financial aid eligibility, etc.